RyanGA09/CollegeTask_SimpleDesignUploadCRUD/README.md

 # Simple Design Upload CRUD

-A user-friendly application designed to manage designer data and their creative works.
-This project enables users to easily add, update, and delete designer profiles, while also providing the functionality to upload and organize design files efficiently.
-With an intuitive interface, users can maintain an up-to-date portfolio, enhancing collaboration and showcasing their artistic talents.
+A simple application to efficiently manage designer data and their design works.
+This project allows users to easily add, update, and delete designer information, as well as upload and manage design files.
+With a straightforward interface, users can maintain accurate records of designers and their creations, fostering better organization and accessibility of creative assets.

 ## Features